apache/maven/maven-core/README.txt

 4) Make sure JAVA_HOME is set to the location of your JDK

-5) Run "m2" to verify that it is correctly installed.
-It should output a short build message, and download some additional dependencies.
+5) Run "m2 --version" to verify that it is correctly installed.

 For more information, please see http://maven.apache.org/maven2/